TusharPatwal/JAVA/README.md

 ### Output
 ##### System.out.println()
-- Inside the main() method, we can use the println() method to print a line of text to the screen
+- Inside the main() method, we can use the println() method to print a line of text to the screen.

+Example:
 ```java
 // for strings
 System.out.println("Hello World!");